Uncharted (song): Music video

 On 9 November 2010, official behind-the-scenes photographs were posted to Sara's official site, showing director Laurent Brie, director of previous single 'King of Anything', filming the video.
 The pictures showed Sara in various outfits, including a Geisha girl costume.
 However, nothing more was stated about the concept of this video, and it was believed to be scrapped for a new version.

 A music video was released on March 1, 2011 featuring artists including Adam Levine and Jesse Carmichael of Maroon 5, Josh Groban, Pharrell Williams, Jennifer Nettles of Sugarland, Ben Folds, Ryan Tedder of OneRepublic, Laura Jansen, Ingrid Michaelson, Vanessa Carlton, Tegan and Sara, Cary Brothers, Greg Laswell, Adam Gardner and Ryan Miller from Guster, and Keenan Cahill.

 The video was produced by musician Travis Schneider, with the concept coming from Sara's guitar player and long-time friend, singer/songwriter Javier Dunn.

 In a blog entry on her official site, Bareilles described the reason behind the concept;

 "This video is about my journey as an artist who looks up to the people around them.
 This is about being a fan of people who take chances, who are fearless, who have integrity, and go off into the world saying yes to what's around them.
 It's filled with some of the people in my life who do that ev [sic].
 They have impacted my world and are not only incredible artists, but great friends as well.
 They all worked this giant favor into their very busy lives and helped me out more than I can say."

-Promotion

-"Uncharted" was chosen as the theme song to VH1's reality show, Audrina.
-She also performed the song on Jimmy Kimmel Live! on June 8, 2011.
-She also sang "Uncharted" in the No Ordinary Family episode 'No Ordinary Animal', in a cameo.